LuminareMed/quickscreen-translations/README.md

 We are using [tempura] for [i18n] and storing translation dictionaries in simple [EDN files] (very similar to JSON).

-The English dictionary file [`en.edn`](en.edn) will always reflect the latest version of the product.
+The English dictionary file [`dictionaries/en.edn`](dictionaries/en.edn) will always reflect the latest version of the product.
 The QuickScreen development team has a bit of Spanish translating capability, but otherwise we all work in English.

 We welcome all Pull Requests to this repo to help us keep the other languages "in sync" with English.
 Please see the Development Notes section below for tips on